Cinema Studies

 Film has emerged as one of the most important art forms of the modern era.
 Cinema Studies at Bowdoin introduces students to the techniques, history, and literature of film to cultivate an understanding of both the vision and craft of film artists and the views of society and culture expressed in cinema.
 The Cinema Studies minor consists of five courses.
 First-year students interested in Cinema Studies are welcome in any course that does not have a prerequisite.
 Students can also contact the instructor to ask about joining any of our courses.

 Explores, by focusing on a selection of films made in Hollywood during the 1940s and 1950s, the development of what will become known as film noir.
 Considers some of the hard-boiled detective films most famously associated with this category, as well as lesser-known films in which the dangerous forces of noir (evil, violence, and corruption) threaten to destroy the post-World War II fantasy of the American family.
 Films may include Murder, My Sweet; Out of the Past; Double Indemnity; Gun Crazy; In a Lonely Place; The Reckless Moment; and Panic in the Streets.
+This course originates in English and is crosslisted with: Cinema Studies.
 (Same as: ENGL 1004)

 Animation is a dominant cultural force in Japan and perhaps its most important cultural export.
 Examines the ways Japanese animation represents Japan's history and society and the diverse ways in which it is consumed abroad.
 How does animation showcase Japanese views of childhood, sexuality, national identity, and gender roles?
 How does its mode of story-telling build upon traditional pictorial forms in Japan?
 Focuses on the aesthetic, thematic, social, and historical characteristics of Japanese animation films; provides a broad survey of the place of animation in twentieth-century Japan.
 Films include “Grave of Fireflies,” “Spirited Away,” “Ghost in the Shell,” “Akira,” and “Princess Kaguya.”
+This course originates in Asian Studies and is crosslisted with: Cinema Studies.
 (Same as: ASNS 1020)

 Considers gangster films in depth, exploring how popular narrative film manages the threat posed by the criminal's racial, ethnic, or gender difference.
 Examines shifts in the genre's popularity and assesses the implications of considering genre entertainment art.
 Weekly writing, extensive reading, and mandatory attendance at evening film screenings.